-1. In Cloudera Manager, select Clusters > YARN Queue Manager UI service.
-A list of existing queues is displayed.

-- 2. Click on the Scheduler Configuration tab. - 3.
+- 1. In Cloudera Manager, select Clusters > YARN Queue Manager UI service.
+A graphical queue hierarchy is displayed in the Overview tab. - 2.
+Click on the Scheduler Configuration tab. - 3.
 Select the Enable Intra Queue Preemption checkbox. - 4.
 Click Save.

 For information about configuring intra-queue preemption for a specific queue, see Configure Intra-Queue Preemption for a specific queue.